 THE GOAL OF PRESCHOOL IS TO FOSTER CHILDREN'S LOVE OF LEARNING

-At Smart Love Preschool, we provide child care in a setting that promotes young children’s long-term academic success by strengthening their social-emotional well-being while also sparking an enthusiasm for learning.
+At Smart Love Preschool, we provide early childhood education in a setting that promotes young children’s long-term academic success by strengthening their social-emotional well-being while also sparking an enthusiasm for learning.

 Our curriculum follows the themes most meaningful to children—Me, My Family, My Home, My School, My School Community, My Neighborhood Community and My School Yard and Garden Community (plants and animals).
 The curriculum provides many opportunities for progressive and integrative learning and expands on the State of Illinois Early Childhood Education Benchmarks across all domains from Math, Language Arts, Science, Social Science, Art, Drama and Music.

 When school begins in the fall, children are introduced to the learning community in a gradual and fun way so they associate school with enjoyment.
 One way this is done is by creating a family space that shows a collage of each child’s family (child, siblings, parents, grandparents, family pet, etc.).
 For new students, this provides an immediate, comforting connection for the child.
 For returning students, it is a source of dialogue and connection with their peers.
 The notion of family extends to the classroom as children further explore how we are similar and different from one another.
 Teachers extend this learning through sorting games and counting games, taking polls about how many children live in houses or apartments, or with siblings or pets; creating their and family members’ names with letters; doing word plays; learning songs about the children’s names; art projects involving gluing furniture pictures onto a drawing of different rooms; and building home structures with blocks.
 This becomes the foundation of the community, where each child feels valued and understood, and learning is exciting.